Skip to content

 gnome-extensions enable gaze@gundulabs.com

-On Wayland, log out and back in after installing extension updates.
+On Wayland, log out and back in after installing extension updates if the lock screen does not pick it up immediately.

-Note: lock screen and GDM login integration are GNOME-only and require this extension.
-GDM login face auth is disabled by default due to GNOME keyring behavior.
+Lock screen and GDM login integration are GNOME-only and require this extension.
+GDM login face auth is separate and disabled by default due to GNOME keyring behavior.
 See GNOME Extension for details and optional login enablement.

 If something fails